rnestler/rnestler.github.io-source/content/articles/2017/2017-05-08_visiting_plan_zero.rst

     Amiga running a disk image with the floppy emulator

-When planning for my next destination I found that traveling through the Balkan area by train is harder than I thought.
+When planning for my next destination I realized that traveling through the Balkan area by train is harder than I thought.
 Apparently the direct line from Timișoara to Belgrade got canceled some time ago (But was still present on the InterRail map).
 So I tried to find a ride on BlaBlaCar which worked, but then the ride got cancelled some hours before the start because the driver had